About the Scholarship Center

-The ITI Scholar will interface with specialists of the School of Dentistry and work closely together with the Graduate Students and Fellows in prosthodontics, pediatric dentistry, orthodontics and oral and maxillofacial surgery.
-This unique interdisciplinary experience will further enhance the ITI Scholar's skills.
+The ITI Scholar will participate in implant-related multi-disciplinary seminars with faculty of the School of Dentistry and work closely together with the graduate students, post-graduate students, and fellows in periodontics, prosthodontics, orthodontics, and oral and maxillofacial surgery.
+These unique interdisciplinary experiences will further enhance the ITI Scholar's cognitive and clinical skills.

 The right to come to work and study in the United States is determined by U.S. Immigration laws.
 The right to provide the full range of supervised treatment and care to the patients, including surgical and prosthodontic care, is regulated by the licensing authority, the State of Michigan Board of Dentistry.
 Once accepted by the ITI with proof of funding, the successful ITI Scholar must apply for an appropriate visa for the United States.
 For further information in regard to the visa application, please contact the University of Michigan, Department of Periodontics and Oral Medicine, directly.